 Both malleable and ductile, copper in roofing applications is growing in popularity as it aesthetically enhances homes in ways architectural shingles cannot.
 These roofs theoretically could have a lifespan of up to 1000 years.

 Copper roofing is simple to repair, much easier to work with as it requires no caulking, bends well around tight or irregular areas in roofs, and could even provide long-term ecological benefits to homeowners.
 R-values of copper will vary because copper sheets heat and cool much differently than standard roofing applications.

 Watch.
 Learn.
 Construct.

 With the popularity of television shows featuring large-scale renovations and rebuilds, the topic of energy efficiency has become widespread.
-New homes are increasingly moving towards a “passive” solution to heating and cooling, where eco-friendly roofing materials are utilized to enable a property to stay cool in the summer and warm in the winter with a minimal (or zero) outlay in energy bills.
+New homes are increasingly moving towards a “passive” solution to heating and cooling, where eco-friendly roofing materials are utilized by a professional roofer to enable a property to stay cool in the summer and warm in the winter with a minimal (or zero) outlay in energy bills.

-Anyone interested in seeing how roofing materials might be utilized to stay congruent with eco-friendly values may be fascinated by seeing homes constructed with sustainable roofing materials, asking homeowners, questions about energy savings, then deciding which material is more suitable.
+Anyone interested in seeing how roofing materials might be utilized to stay congruent with eco-friendly values may be fascinated by seeing homes constructed with sustainable roofing materials.
+Asking homeowners and professional roofers questions about energy savings, then deciding which material is more suitable is a great idea.
 Note that these three materials can be used in place of 15# felt paper, in conjunction with insulation or as standalone roofing materials.